 Stage 2.
 Constructing the Genestreams sculpture.
 Here are films of the Genestreams sculpture at Twin Creeks.

-The Genestreams Songlines Sculptures initiative will have patrons in each state and territory.
-Our Western Australian patrons are professor Steve Hopper and Dr Noal Nannup.
+The Genestreams Songlines Sculptures initiative will have ambassadors in each state and territory.
+Our Western Australian ambassadors are Carol Pettersen, professor Steve Hopper and Dr Noal Nannup.